Manage your drone business with PilotLedger — the all-in-one platform for commercial UAS operators.

 Vanderbilt University

-Restrictions: Prior approval from risk management required.
-FirstBank Stadium TFR during athletic events.
-No flights over medical center facilities.
+Restrictions: Prior written approval from Vanderbilt Public Safety and Risk Management required.
+FirstBank Stadium TFR during events.
+No flights over Vanderbilt Medical Center, health science buildings, or research facilities.

 YesVanderbilt University Public Safety